alexandruakkol/Nowreports_AI/README.md

 ## Work in Progress

-Hybrid retrieval and switch to a finetuned bge-m3 embedding model.
+Hybrid retrieval and switch to a finetuned bge-m3 embedding model are in the testing phase.
+Large improvements in AI performance are on their way.